Shyft-to/solana-defi/PumpFun/Rust/GRPC_Blocks_pumpfun_Latency/README.md

-# A Latency test program for streaming blocks and filtering with pumpfun program ID
+# Latency Test Program for Streaming Blocks and Filtering by Pumpfun Program ID

-This program test the latency for streaming blocks and filtering with pumpfun program ID.
-By comparing the blocks onchain and the transaction blocks.
+This program measures the latency of streaming blocks while filtering transactions associated with the Pumpfun program ID.
+It does so by comparing on-chain blocks with transaction blocks to evaluate performance.

-Include your API KEY in Latest_block.rs line(6)
+ps: Include your API KEY in Latest_block.rs line(6)

 run with:
 cargo run -- --endpoint https://grpc.ny.shyft.to --x-token<gRpc Token>